bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/operations.md

    - **user**: An object that contains information about the user.
 This includes the user's ID, name, display name, and icon.
    - **extensions**: An object that contains any additional parameters that the server wants to include in the registration process.
-An example of this is the PRF extension, which enables the credential to be used for data encryption.
+An example of this is the `prf` extension, which enables the credential to be used for data encryption.

 3. **Client-Side WebAuthn Request:** The application receives the options object from the server and passes it to `navigator.credentials.create()`.